 A genuine aluminium frame is far lighter than steel, making the bike much easier to ride for children

-Quick tip: If you can’t read the spec and you’re not sure if a bike is made of aluminium or steel, put a magnet to the frame.
+If you can’t read the spec and are unsure if a bike is made of aluminium or steel, put a magnet on the frame.
 Aluminium is non-magnetic.

 5. You get what you pay for

 Although good-quality kids' bikes may be more expensive to buy in the first place, they outperform and outlast cheap bikes and are much more fun in the process.

 A child's bike that lasts for years can be handed down to younger siblings as they grow older, making the old saying ‘buy cheap, buy twice’ ever more accurate.